middletonfilms/startwith60/blog/posts/rejected.md

 ### “WHY HAVE I NEVER HEARD OF THIS BEFORE?”

 You have.
 Every time someone mentions their "401(k)" or "retirement account"—that's an index fund.
 The difference?
 Most people get access through their employer.
 You have to set it up yourself.

-It's not hidden.
-It's just not marketed to you.
+[box(stat)It's not hidden.
+It's just not marketed to you.]

 Why?
 Because nobody makes commission when you invest directly.
 Insurance agents work on comission.
 Financial advisors charge 1% per year to manage your money.

 An index fund?
 Zero commission.
 Zero management fees.
-Nobody profits off you—except you.
+Nobody profits off you— except you.
 That's why you've never had someone pitch this to you in a living room.

 [closing]